Andrade Goncalo

 President, FruitVeB, Vizepresident, ÉKASZ (HU)

-Ferenc is although member of the Advisory Board of the Minister of Agriculture, associate professor and head of the Institute of Horticulture, Faculty of Agriculture, Food Sciences and Environmental Management, University of Debrecen.
-His main field of education is the economics of agricultural and food industry enterprises.
-The focus of his research is the analysis of vegetable and fruit cultivation, as well as the market and business analysis of fruit and vegetable processing.
-He also grows apples on his family farm, so he is a committed representative of Hungarian horticulture from the production side.
+Apáti Ferenc is a member of the Hungarian Advisory Board of the Minister of Agriculture and Associate Professor and Head of the Institute of Horticulture at the Faculty of Agriculture, Food Sciences and Environmental Management of the University of Debrecen.
+His main field of research is the economics of companies in the agricultural and food industry.
+His research focuses on analysing fruit and vegetable cultivation as well as the market and business analysis of fruit and vegetable processing.
+He also grows apples on his family farm and is therefore also a committed representative of Hungarian horticulture with practical relevance.

 Appeltans Philippe